 Image credit: Magnet

-When it comes to planning a kitchen, making the most of every inch of useable space is a must.
-A very common mistake in kitchen design is not including enough counter space to work with.
+When it comes to planning a kitchen, making the most of every inch of usable space is a must.
+A widespread mistake in kitchen design is not including enough counter space to work with.

 ‘Remember to include enough space to prepare meals, display all your appliances, wash up, and potentially space to eat and socialise if that is how you plan on using the kitchen,’ advises Hayley Simmons, Head of Merchandising for Magnet.